rooftopcms/rooftop-custom-content-setup/README.txt

 == Changelog ==

+= 1.2.2 =
+* Tweak how we register custom post types

 = 1.2.1 =
 * Hook into the new theme_$type_templates filter to add our page templates to WP Admin
 * Tweak readme for packaging